Cassie From 'The Bachelor' Just Broke Her Silence On The Rumors About Her & Her Ex

-Cassie's Comments On The 'Young Once' Documentary About Her & Her Ex Clears Up The Rumors
+Cassie's Comments On The 'Young Once' Documentary About Her & Her Ex Clear Up The Rumors

 The 23-year-old speech pathology assistant shone when she taught Colton sign language on Night One of the current Bachelor season, but it wasn't until her own date on Feb.
 4's episode that fans saw a deeper side to Cassie.
 She opened up about fearing judgment from her community when they learned via The Bachelor that she wasn't a virgin, but with the context of her Young Once role, her worries totally gain a greater meaning.
 It turns out that Cassie has a more religiously devout background than this brief conversation alluded.